Subclavian steal syndrome

-Subclavian steal syndrome (SSS), also called subclavian steal steno-occlusive disease, is a constellation of signs and symptoms that arise from retrograde (reversed) blood flow in the vertebral artery or the internal thoracic artery, due to a proximal stenosis (narrowing) and/or occlusion of the subclavian artery.
-This flow reversal is called the subclavian steal or subclavian steal phenomenon, regardless of signs/symptoms being present.
-The arm may be supplied by blood flowing in a retrograde direction down the vertebral artery at the expense of the vertebrobasilar circulation.
-It is more severe than typical vertebrobasilar insufficiency.
+Subclavian steal syndrome (SSS), also called subclavian steal steno-occlusive disease, is a medical condition characterized by retrograde (reversed) blood flow in the vertebral artery or the internal thoracic artery.
+This reversal occurs due to proximal stenosis (narrowing) or occlusion of the subclavian artery.

+The phenomenon of flow reversal is called subclavian steal or subclavian steal phenomenon, regardless of whether signs or symptoms are present.
+In this condition, the affected arm may receive blood supply flowing in a retrograde direction down the vertebral artery, potentially compromising the vertebrobasilar circulation.
+Subclavian steal syndrome is considered more severe than typical vertebrobasilar insufficiency.